 Towels in general and also the Godtowels are clearly objects, related to the function of the space, but more important is the bond between the artist and the local of the space: mother and son.
 Thus, the Godtowels maintain the Chinese Godpaper function of ancestor worship.

-In the salon of Care Wormerveer is a chamberscreen with upon it an enlarged image of a pile of pebbles, water and plants.
-The image on the screen is a typical Western interpretation of Japanese zenbuddism.
-In the West these kind of image have become synonymous with words like wellness and mindfullness.
-The pebbles aren’t functioning as spriritual symbol anymore but as a commercial idea of piece and balance.
-Spirituality has become a luxury product.
+In the salon of Care Wormerveer there is a screen with an enlarged image of a pile of stones, water and plants.
+The image on the screen is a typical Western interpretation of Japanese Zen Buddhism.